Suspect’s bail draws questions as investigations begin into Wisconsin parade tragedy

 The cash bail system, which allows defendants to put up money in exchange for their release from jail, has been abandoned by a growing list of prosecutors and judges across the country.
 Its critics say this method to get those accused of wrongdoing to show up for their court hearings disadvantages the poor, who are more likely to lose their jobs or housing and custody rights when they cannot afford their bail.

-Michele LaVigne, former director of the Public Defender Project at the University of Wisconsin-Madison, told The Post that setting Brooks’s cash bail at $1,000 is not necessarily unusual, and bail amounts can vary between jurisdictions and courtrooms.
-When Brooks was arrested earlier this month, she said, officials weighing what bail to request likely considered the seriousness of the charges, and the fact that he was already out on bail in the earlier case and had continued showing up for court appearances.
+Michele LaVigne, former director of the Public Defender Project at the University of Wisconsin at Madison, told The Post that setting Brooks’s cash bail at $1,000 is not necessarily unusual, and bail amounts can vary between jurisdictions and courtrooms.
+When Brooks was arrested earlier this month, she said, officials weighing what bail to request probably considered the seriousness of the charges and the fact that he was already out on bail in the earlier case and had continued showing up for court appearances.

 Deterring further crime is “not the purpose of cash bail,” LaVigne said.
-“Cash bail is really, ‘Are you going to show up [to court] or are you not?’”
+“Cash bail is really, ‘Are you going to show up [to court], or are you not?’ ”

-Conservative policymakers as well as skeptics of criminal justice reform policies say tragedies like Sunday’s are preventable, highlighting what they consider inadequate efforts on the part of local law enforcement authorities to keep individuals with violent criminal convictions like Brooks in check.
+Conservative policymakers, as well as skeptics of criminal justice reform policies, say tragedies like Sunday’s are preventable, highlighting what they consider inadequate efforts on the part of local law enforcement authorities to keep individuals with violent criminal convictions like Brooks in check.

 In the days ahead, every angle of Sunday’s incident — and the moments that preceded it — is likely to be scrutinized to determine what went wrong.